 As an artist, if you do not want to be on social media, you can take steps to become a successful artist without being on social media.
-You can network, have an online website, have an outstanding portfolio.
+You can network, have an online website, and have an outstanding portfolio.
 You can also sell your art to an art gallery or an art show.

 1- Network to Meet Potential Art Buyers